localstack/docs/content/en/tutorials/elb-load-balancing/index.md

           path: /hello2
 ```

 In the above configuration, we specify our Lambda functions `hello1` and `hello2`, and specify an HTTP listener that forwards requests to the target group.
-We have also specified a `deploymentBucket` property, which is used to store the deployment artifacts.
+We have also specified a `deploymentBucket` property, which stores the deployment artifacts.
 Before deploying our Serverless project, we would need to create an S3 bucket named `testbucket` in LocalStack.

-Let us now create a VPC, a subnet, an Application Load Balancer, and an an HTTP listener on the load balancer, which redirects the traffic to the target group.
+Let us now create a VPC, a subnet, an Application Load Balancer, and an HTTP listener on the load balancer, which redirects the traffic to the target group.
 We can do this by adding the following resources to our `serverless.yml` file:

 ```yaml
 resources: